kkj15dk/fungison/README.md

 sh download_fungal_genomes.sh 'Aspergillus nidulans'

 # Finding CDS with augustus
-augustus --species=aspergillus_nidulans mygenome.fna --gff3=on --codingseq=on --stopCodonExcludedFromCDS=off > mygenome.gff
+augustus --species=aspergillus_nidulans mygenome.fna --gff3=on --stopCodonExcludedFromCDS=off > mygenome.gff

 Can use 'nohup ./augustus_on_all_genomes.sh > "nohup.out" $'
 To run augustus on all genomes in genomes_raw